ofersh/IES/README.md

-# MIQP
+# Integer Evolution Strategies (IESs)
+Integer Evolution Strategies via the Truncated Normal (TN) and the Double-Geometric (DG) distributions.
-Mixed-Integer Quadratic Programming
+Validation on a Integer Quadratic Programming testbed.